mirthe/kirby_myhardcover/README.md

 # Kirby Plugin: MyGoodreads

-This plugin allows you to show recent posts for a Goodreads account on your Kirby site
+This plugin allows you to show recent posts for a Goodreads account on your Kirby site.

 ## Git submodule